SUSE/DeepSea/README.md

 ## Generating Load
 Once a cluster is deployed one might want to generate some load or run benchmarks to verify the cluster works as expected.
-- To load test CephFS run `salt-run state.orch ceph.stage.cephfs_benchmark`.
+- To load test CephFS run `salt-run state.orch ceph.benchmarks.cephfs`.
   This requires a running MDS (deploy in stage 4) and at least on minion with the mds-client role.
 The cephfs_benchmark stage will then mount the CephFS instance on the mds-client and run a bunch of fio tests.
 See the [benchmark